List of Mr. Men: Mr. Tall

 Mr. Tall is the 31st book in the Mr. Men series by Roger Hargreaves.

 Mr. Tall is possibly the tallest Mr. Man so far, and he hates his long and oversized legs (his problem).
 First, he meets Mr. Small, who was standing under a daisy, and they go for a walk together, Later, Mr. Small goes for a swim, and Mr. Tall can't, because by the time it gets deep enough for him to swim, he will be out to the other side, so he just sits.
 However (and much later), Mr. Tall meets three other Mr. Men (Mr. Tickle, Mr. Greedy, and Mr. Nosey) who teach him that oversized body parts can be helpful.
 Mr. Tall then decides his oversized legs are great for walking, and while Mr. Tall made it home quickly due to his walking, Mr. Small took a year to get home.
 He is now happy.

-He appeared in the second season of The Mr. Men Show, voiced by Keith Wickham (UK) and Godfrey (credited as Godfrey Danchimah) (US).
+He appeared in the second season of The Mr. Men Show, voiced by Keith Wickham (UK) and Godfrey (US).
 However, his only speaking appearance was in the episode 'Travel'.
 Like Little Miss Curious, he mostly acted as a background character.
 Aside from keeping his looks from the books, he has a crooked brown hat at the top, that has a yellow band around it.
 He has got a deep voice similar to that of a soul singer.
 Mr. Tall speaks with a Texan accent, which is deeper than Mr. Strong's, and a Polish accent.

 Mr. Tall appears under the titles Monsieur Grand (French), Don Alto (Spanish), Unser Herr Riesig (German), Meneertje Lang (Dutch), Fætter Høj (Danish), Ο Κύριος Ψηλός (Greek), Pan Tyka (Polish), 長腿先生 (Taiwan), 키다리씨 (Korean), Herra Hár (Icelandic), and Senhor Alto (Portuguese).

 Mr. Tall is also a relative of Little Miss Somersault.